Jonestown, Texas: Amenities

 The city also manages several undeveloped parks within city limits: David Reed Park, Laura Reed Park, and unnamed Parks 1 and 7.
 Additionally, the city both contains and is surrounded by a number of areas of publicly accessible, undeveloped forestland, much of it owned by the Lower Colorado River Authority.

 Infrastructure

 RM 1431 runs through the center of Jonestown.
 This east-west route connects Marble Falls (30 mi west) and Cedar Park (8 mi east).
 In the spring of 2008, FM 1431 had major re-engineering to straighten and widen the highway to support rapid growth along the North Shore of Lake Travis which RM 1431 serves.

-Austin-area Capital Metro's MetroBus route 214 - Northwest Feeder has one park-and-ride and two other stops in Jonestown.
+Austin-area CapMetro's CapMetro Bus route 214 - Northwest Feeder has one park-and-ride and two other stops in Jonestown.
 The route runs from neighboring Lago Vista, west of Jonestown, to Lakeline station, a transit center east of Jonestown in Northwest Austin.